-A PDF file of the manuscript should be sent via email to the Managing Editor or to any member of the Editorial Board .
+A PDF file of the manuscript should be sent via email to any member of the Editorial Board and be cc'd to the Managing Editor .
 Manuscripts accepted for publication must be typeset by the author in AMS-LaTeX .
 The handling editor of each submission is responsible for obtaining expert opinions and referee reports.
 If these are favorable, the editor might ask the authors to revise their manuscript.
 Based on the recommendation of the referees, the handling editor may propose the manuscript to the full Editorial Board.
 The Board will vote either to accept or reject the manuscript.
 Board members may also seek further reports or revisions.

 Authors should also supply the Editor with an email address (if available) and current postal address (if applicable) with their affiliation on the last page of the manuscript.
 These will be printed at the end of each article.
 To help avoid delays in publication, authors are encouraged to send changes in postal and email addresses to firstname.lastname@example.org , especially before proof has been sent to authors.
 Articles are electronically published after proof is returned from authors and before appearing in an issue.
 Once an article is published electronically, author information, such as postal and email addresses, cannot be updated.